jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 No, tie ’em together first – they don’t reach half high enough yet – Oh! they’ll do well enough; don’t be particular – Here, Bill! catch hold of this rope – Will the roof bear? – Mind that loose slate – Oh, it’s coming down!
-Heads below!’ (a loud crash) ‘Now, who did that? – It was Bill, I fancy – Who’s to go down the chimney?
-– Nay, I shan’t! you do it! – That I won’t, then! – Bill’s to go down – Here, Bill! the master says you’re to go down the chimney!’
+Heads below!’ (a loud crash) ‘Now, who did that? – It was Bill, I fancy – Who’s to go down the chim- ney? – Nay, I shan’t! you do it! – That I won’t, then! – Bill’s to go down – Here, Bill! the master says you’re to go down the chimney!’
 ‘Oh!
 So Bill’s got to come down the chimney, has he?’ said Alice to herself, ‘Shy, they seem to put every-